-Thermal resistance (R) is a measure of resistance to heat flow through a given thickness of material (also known as R-value).
-As such, thermal resistance is determined by taking the thickness of a sample and dividing it by its thermal conductivity.
+Thermal Resistance (R) is a measure of resistance to heat flow through a given thickness of material (related directly to the R-value).
+Thermal resistance is determined by taking the thickness of a sample and dividing it by its thermal conductivity.
+Thermal resistivity is the inverse of the thermal conductivity.
 Thermal resistivity and R-value are sometimes used interchangeably, however, thermal resistivity differs in that it is a material property (i.e. independent of thickness).

 Thermal resistance is specifically used to compare the performance of insulation products.
 Insulation can take the form of foams, aerogels, or other thermal barrier materials.
 R-value is often used to quantify single layered samples but can also be applied to layered structures such as those in vacuum insulation panels.